WINE COLOURS

 Straw yellow

-Wines from young to very young, vinified and matured in casks.
+Young to very young wines, vinified and matured in vats.

 Golden yellow